rtmod/pmodpy/task-list.md

 Issues:

-* Construct a minimal reproducible example of the `cvxpy` bug that produces negative `dens` entries
+* Construct a minimal reproducible example of the `cvxpy` bug that produces negative `dens` entries (Done by Luis, he thinks)

 Extensions: